TCPA compliance checklist guidance for text marketing

 ♥️ We are here to help you

 As you can see, compliance can be a little tricky.
 Even the timing of messages can sometimes cause mixed reactions among recipients, potentially drawing the wrong attention.
-Working with a professional text message marketing company such as Pony Express HQ can help prevent complaints and unwanted legal issues.
+Working with a professional text marketing company like Pony Express HQ can help prevent complaints and unwanted legal issues.

 Have questions?
 Visit our website today, and we'll be glad to assist.

 ✅ Next Related Resource: How to Opt-Out from SMS Text Message Campaigns 💬